LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 `parameter_level`: `global`, `program`, or `method`, this defines the target level in the hierarchy.
 Without specification, LDAR-Sim interprets the parameters as global.

+`label`: in method definitions `label` provides a unique name to refer to each method.

-`label`: in method definitions `type` provides a lookup for checking parameters and allows lookup of default parameters, which enables partial parameter specification and out of the box reverse compatibility.
+`type`: in method definitions `type` provides a lookup for checking parameters and allows lookup of default parameters, which enables partial parameter specification and out of the box reverse compatibility.

 `method_labels`: shorthand method to specify methods by their labels, and include them in more than one simulation easily and reliably.
 Used only in programs.